sockheadrps/AIODesa/README.md

 # Asyncio Dead Easy Sql API

-## When you want to breeze past database complexity, use AIODesa
+## AIODesa is for simple data access and definition for your python projects

-### This package simplifies the async creation and access API when you just want a dead simple sqlite database for your async projects.
-Its mostly just a wrapper around Asiosqlite and lets you define table and record schemas using pythons built-in dataclasses.dataclass.
+### AIODesa simplifies async SQLite database management for your projects.
+It provides a convenient wrapper around Asiosqlite, allowing easy definition of table and record schemas using Python's dataclasses.
+Define SQL tables and records effortlessly with AIODesa using a single data class, a tuple of data classes, or a .py file with dataclasses.

-AIODesa aims to make defining SQL tables and records easy by utilizing dataclasses to define schema of tables and records.
+AIODesa aims to make defining SQL tables and records easy by utilizing dataclasses to define schemas of tables and records.
 Table and record schemas can be defined with a single data class, a tuple of multiple data classes, or a .py file with dataclasses defined inside.

 For example, define your table schemas in schemas.py